Also known as: Blood sample - arterial

 - The needle is removed after enough blood is collected.

-- Pressure is applied to the puncture site for 5 - 10 minutes to stop the bleeding.
-You will be checked during this time to make sure the bleeding stops.
+- Pressure is applied to the puncture site for 5 to 10 minutes to stop the bleeding.
+The site will be checked during this time to make sure the bleeding stops.

 - Excessive bleeding

 - Fainting or feeling lightheaded

 - Infection (a slight risk any time the skin is broken)

 An arterial stick is the collection of blood from an artery for laboratory testing.

 How the Test is Performed